tesla-android/tesla-android.github.io/install-guide-2022-18-1.md

 ```
 Feel free to adjust the preset, this might not be enough if you plan to do some retro console emulation :)

 NOTE: Keep in mind that overclocking calls for extra cooling for your Pi.
-If it starts overheating the performance will be degrated.
+If it starts overheating the performance will be degraded.

 #### CarPlay